javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 ![](promise-then-chain.svg)

-The whole thing works, because a call to `promise.then` returns a promise, so that we can call the next `.then` on it.
+The whole thing works, because every call to a `.then` returns a new promise, so that we can call the next `.then` on it.

 When a handler returns a value, it becomes the result of that promise, so the next `.then` is called with it.